 📍Fairfax

-Located on the roof of Research Hall, the George Mason University Observatory hosts free public tours on alternating Tuesday evenings during the academic year right after sunset.
-The observatory is currently home to a very impressive collection of telescopes, including a 32″ Ritchey-Chretien Telescope, 12″ Cassegrain (Mancini), 6″ Solar Telescope, 16″ Dobsonian (Strickland), 2 Meade 12″ Schmidt-Cassegrains (SCTs) and two telescopes from Mason’s original observatory.
-Tuesday events begin with a 30-minute scientific talk, followed by an hour-long guided telescope tour.
-Here's the observatory's public events calendar for the full details.
+Located on the roof of Research Hall, the George Mason University Observatory hosts free public tours on Wednesdays, Thursdays, and Saturdays throughout the academic year, weather permitting.
+The observatory is currently home to a very impressive collection of telescopes, including a 32″ Ritchey-Chrétien Telescope, 12″ Cassegrain (Mancini), 6″ Solar Telescope, 16″ Dobsonian (Strickland), 2 Meade 12″ Schmidt-Cassegrains (SCTs) and two telescopes from Mason’s original observatory.
+Public tours start at 8 PM from October 1 - November 1, at 6:30 PM from November 5 - November 22, and at 6pm on December 6.

 Pohick Bay Regional Park